xtaran/dist-detect/PITCHME.md

 * Scanner (native) works and is reasonably fast (about 10-15 seconds per /24 if all hosts are online)

-* Version string interpreter works, but consists of handwritten regular expressions which need to be updated regularily and manually.
+* Version string interpreter works, but currently only knows about Debian and derivatives.
+(And older, manually written and horribly outdated version which also knows about RHEL, CentOS and macOS can be found in the Git history.)

 * A scraper for Debian, Ubuntu and Raspbian package repositories exist.